-- \ Includes letters of credit (\$37 million as at Sept.
-30, 2015) - manageable. - GMi has an investment policy in place such that GMi should not have CP maturities in excess of an aggregate amount of \$35 million for two consecutive business days, to ensure that the \$50 million swingline facility, which is available under GMi's credit facility, maintains adequate liquidity to backstop the CP program. - GMi's reliance on short-term borrowing is expected to remain The Partnership and GMi have a joint secured credit line (term loan) of \$800 million to support the CP program, with GMi as the borrower.
-The debt issued under this term loan is guaranteed by the Partnership, and will expire in March 2020. - GMi is expected to continue to reserve capacity under its bank credit facilities for amounts outstanding under the CP program.
+- remain manageable. - GMi has an investment policy in place such that GMi should not have CP maturities in excess of an aggregate amount of \$35 million for two consecutive business days to ensure that the \$50 million swingline facility, which is available under GMi's credit facility, maintains adequate liquidity to backstop the CP program. - GMi's reliance on short-term borrowing is expected to The Partnership and GMi have a joint secured credit line (term loan) of \$800 million to support the CP program with GMi as the borrower.
+The debt issued under this term loan is guaranteed by the Partnership and will expire in March 2021. - GMi is expected to continue to reserve capacity under its bank credit facilities for amounts outstanding under the CP program (USD18.1 million and CAD 377.5 million outstanding as at September 30, 2016).